 In the Creative Directions unit you will increase your knowledge of professional illustrative and collaborative working practices.
 You will work in a small team to undertake the research for a simulated or real professional brief.
 You will be required to collaborate, assume responsibility, organise and communicate with the team to collate your research to culminate in a joint oral and visual presentation.
 You will also consolidate your professional illustrative skills and develop a signature style.
 You will have the opportunity to explore individual interests and platforms and channel your creative direction into a context such as drawing, experimental image creation, packaging design, animation, app design creation, graphic design, books, publications or website design.

-In the first term you will do the Concept and Research Development unit.
+In the first term you will do the Testing Concepts unit.
 This unit requires you to expand your research practice and skills, and will be a space for you to experiment, develop and cultivate your ideas for a Final Major Project proposal.
 You will consider the theoretical and professional contexts of your project and develop an appropriate methodology, paying attention to narrative, audience and production values.
 You will explore new ideas, processes, and methods, and will take risks and experiment with design and production values, working to an intended outcome.
 The way that you structure your work within this unit is up to you; for example you may choose to focus on one line of enquiry, or produce a series of smaller test projects, or explore a range of visual and theoretical research avenues and methods.